puppetlabs/puppet-docs/source/geppetto/4.1/index.md

 	The steps are pretty similar to set up an SVN repository.
 In that case, expand the **SVN** list and click **Repository Location**.
 Then provide the appropriate information in the wizard.

-####Add the Repositories Perspective to the IDE
+####Add the Repository Perspective to the IDE
-To easily interact with Git or SVN repositories in Geppetto, add the repositories' perspective to the IDE.
+To easily interact with Git or SVN repositories in Geppetto, add the repository perspective to the IDE.
 From the Git Repositories tab, you can:

 - Search and select Git repositories on your local machine
 - Clone a Git repository